 On September 7, 2002, Col. Uzi Gal, designer of what may be world’s most recognizable Israeli product – the Uzi submachine gun – died, at age 78.

-- 1974: The Heimlich maneuver is invented, eaters applaud
+- 1974: The Heimlich Maneuver Is Invented

 Uziel Gal was born Gotthard Glas, on December 15, 1923, in Weimar, Germany.
 His father, Erich Glas, was a pilot in World War I and one of the earliest practitioners of aerial photography in the German army.
 Later, the father worked as an artist, principally in engraving and lithography.
 He also was an avid collector of antique weapons, a passion that he passed on to his son.
 Gotthard’s mother was Miele Glas.